kadenloth/LokCloudBot/README.md

 `./main.exe config.json` or `./main.exe <path your config.json>`

-You can also run it with the `-n` flag to repeat.
+You can also run it with the `-n` flag to repeat `n` times.
+There is also the `-w` flag to wait between runs.

-`./main.exe config.json -n 10`
+`./main.exe config.json -n 10 -w 120`

+The command above will run bot 10 times, waiting two minutes between runs.

 ## (Advanced) Multiple accounts